Suggested Itinerary for the Red Cruise

 Back in Bowness at around 6.15pm, there are plenty of opportunities for a pleasant evening stroll, thanks to the large open green space at The Glebe, and a waterside walk at Cockshott Point just a stone’s throw from the main pier – offering restful waterside areas for an evening picnic, games and paddling.

 No picnic?
 No problem.
-Bowness is overflowing with fine pubs serving up crisp beers and wines, where you can gather around a cosy table and plan your next day out with Windermere Lake Cruises.
-If you're heading back up to Windermere Railway station, why not pop into The Lamplighter for another drink, snack or meal?
+Bowness boasts a plethora of fine pubs serving up crisp beers and wines, perfect for gathering around a cosy table to plan your next day out with Windermere Lake Cruises.
+If you're heading back up to Windermere Railway Station, why not pop into The Lamplighter for another drink, snack, or meal?
+This welcoming spot is ideal for relaxing and refueling before continuing your journey.